 Managing director of EMEC, the world's leading test facility for marine renewables, Neil Kermode describes the work of EMEC and what he likes best about his job.

 The National Renewables Infrastructure Plan (N-RIP), published by Highlands and Islands Enterprise (HIE) and Scottish Enterprise, describes a number of key sites identified for investment, which will play a key role in the expanding offshore renewables market.
-HIE's Project Manager for N-RIP, Colin Grant, deals with some key issues and outcomes from the report.
+HIE's Director of Energy, Calum Davidson, deals with some key issues and outcomes from the report.

 Information and opinions attributed to people or organisations featured here, or elsewhere in the HI-energy website, are not necessarily those of Highlands and Islands Enterprise.